 A dedicated team under the direct supervision of a senior researcher was put on job.
 Their tasks entailed sending regular emails and rigorous follow ups in the form of telephonic calls for timely participation and achieving completeness of information.

-The third module was a perceptual survey which was conducted amongst a selected set of respondents including HR professionals, faculty, young executives, students, aspiring students, parents of current students & parents of aspiring students through structured questionnaires.
-This was done to arrive at a ranking and rating of all the listed Engineering institutes as well as any others that they are aware of.
+The third module was a perceptual survey which was conducted amongst a selected set of respondents including students, teachers and parents of current students through telephonic interviews given the lockdown and COVID-19 pandemic situation.
+This was done to arrive at a ranking and rating of all the listed Engineering institutes as well as any other that they are aware of.

-The sample selection was done using convenience sampling method.
-However the sample was spread out geographically to get better representation.
+The sample was spread out geographically to get better representation.

 The findings from the 3 modules were combined to get a ranking of the most prominent Engineering institutes functioning across the country.
 Equal weightage was given to factual and perceptual scores.
 The final ranking was given basis a combination of both theses scores.